Trevor Goosby: Early life

 Goosby attended Melissa High School in Melissa, Texas, where he played both football and basketball.
 He was rated as a three-star recruit and originally committed to play college football for the TCU Horned Frogs over schools such as Kansas, SMU, Colorado State, Jackson State, UTSA, North Texas, and Tulsa.
 However, Goosby later flipped his commitment to play for the Texas Longhorns.

 College career

 As a freshman in 2023, Goosby took a redshirt.
 In the 2024 regular season finale, he made his first collegiate start in a victory over rival Texas A&M. In the 2024 season, Goosby appeared in 15 games where he made two starts.
-In the 2025 season, Goosby became the starting left tackle after the departure of Kelvin Banks Jr.
+In the 2025 season, Goosby became the starting left tackle after the departure of Kelvin Banks Jr. In Week 14 against Texas A&M, Goosby allowed no sacks or pressures, even as he faced off with the SEC's leader in sacks, and was the highest graded offensive lineman.
+For his performance, he was named Co-Offensive Lineman of the Week.
+At the end of the season, Goosby was named to the All-SEC first team.

 Personal life

-His brother, Austin Goosby is four star small forward in the class of 2026.
-His uncle, Bert Milliner played as a wide receiver for Oklahoma State in the 1990s, while his great uncle is NFL Hall of Fame cornerback Night Train Lane.
+His brother, Austin Goosby is a top basketball recruit in the class of 2026.
+His uncle, Bert Milliner played as a wide receiver for Oklahoma State in the 1990s, while his great great uncle is NFL Hall of Fame cornerback Night Train Lane.